 At the end of the Hunger Games fanfic Some Semblance of Meaning, we learn that Lavinia ends up married to Damon, with two children named after Vale and Kit, while Laurel Whitaker ended up with Obsidian's cousin Glint, and that both families survived the bombing of District Twelve and the war on the Capitol.
 The story ends with Lavinia relaying Vale's story to Katniss Everdeen, thinking that Vale would have wanted her story to be told.

-Turnabout Storm uses this during the final credits in typical Ace Attorney fashion, with Phoenix giving his goodbyes to everyone he met in Ponyville before he's sent back to his world.
+Turnabout Storm uses this during the final credits in the same vein as Ace Attorney's final cases, involving Phoenix giving his goodbyes to everyone he met in Ponyville before he's sent back to his world.

 Films-Animated eventually reconciled with her sister Live Action, and now has a family not too far away in Orange County.